rali-udem/jsRealB/demos/Weather/README.md

         ]
         return "\n".join(line for line in text if line!=None)

-To illustrate interesting NLG issues, we decribe`forecast_text` which creates 3 paragraphs for each forecasting period.
+To illustrate interesting NLG issues, we describe `forecast_text` which creates 3 paragraphs for each forecasting period.
 A paragraph starts with the name of the period (which will be explained later) and then the text realized by `forecast_period`.
 The string is formatted similarly to the original bulletin to ease comparison.

     def forecast_text(wInfo,lang):
         paragraphs=[]